emqxarchive/emqx-docs-en/modules/exhook.md

 The gRPC framework of each language can refer to: [grpc-ecosystem/awesome-grpc](https://github.com/grpc-ecosystem/awesome-grpc)

-## Configuration
+## Create module

 After successfully deploying the `HookProvider` service, you can open the multilingual hook extension module through the dashboard page and configure its service address to use it normally.

-Open EMQ X Dashboard, click on the "Module" tab on the left, and select Add
+Open [EMQ X Dashboard](http://127.0.0.1:18083/#/modules), click the "Modules" tab on the left, and choose to add:

 ![Modules](./assets/modules.png)